 Hourly employees will use a time sheet to record hours worked and will be paid only during the months worked.
-The paper timesheets are due to the supervisor by the 15th of the month in order to receive a paycheck for the month.
-Time sheets are to be turned into the Business Manager.
-The employee is responsible for turning in timesheets in a timely manner.
+The paper timesheets are due weekly to the supervisor.
+Time sheets are to be turned into the Business Manager by the director assigned.